tuzig/terminal7/CONTRIBUTING.md

 ## Getting Started

-Please fork and clone this repo.
+If you're on Windows you'd better install WSL2 and use it to run Terminal7.
+If you're on Linux or MacOS you should be fine.
+Start by forkng the repo and clone it locally.
 Terminal7 tests require a running docker daemon.
+You can use `docker ps` to ensure it's up and running.
-So if `docker ps` works, you can install, test and run Terminal7 with:
+To install, test and run Terminal7 with:

 ```console
 yarn install